 Troubleshooting.
 Bugs and fixing them.
+Support.

 A script is a simple text file, so you can type anything in it, even complete nonsense.
 But even scripts that look perfectly fine at first glance can behave very different than the programmer intended.
 In the simplest case, the compiler throws an error message and displays the faulty line.
 You should be able to fix that unaided.
 Otherwise just go again through the C tutorial.